 Delayed charges can also result from cycle changes, delayed activation, phone number changes, or SIM card and equipment changes.

 Save trees, give your mail carrier a little break, and reduce paper cuts by signing up for paperless billing!
 Cancel at any time if needed.

 If you've registered on My T-Mobile and have a valid email address, click the button below to manage paperless billing settings online or in the T-Mobile app.
-You must be the Primary Account Holder (PAH) to get started.
+You must be the Primary Account Holder (PAH) or Master Privileges to get started.

 If you've registered on My T-Mobile, click the button below to view or print your T-Mobile bill (up to 18 months) online or in the T-Mobile app.
 Be sure to log in as the Primary Account Holder (PAH).

 - Under My bill, click View my bill.

 - Under Previous Bills, find the bill that you want and click Print.

 We're always sad to lose a valued customer, but we don't want you walking away without knowing what to expect from us.
 To get the most out of your service, we recommend waiting until the end of your current billing cycle to cancel.
 After canceling your service you will receive a final bill from T-Mobile.

 - All total remaining charges will be added to the final bill, including any EIP and early termination fees (if applicable).

 - Got a Signal Booster or LTE Mini Tower?
 We'll mail you a kit to return it upon canceling your account.
 A non-return fee is added to the final bill if not returned.